ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-vms/user-guides/launching-clusters/aws.md

 ## Start Ray with the Ray Cluster Launcher

 Once Boto3 is configured to manage resources in your AWS account, you should be ready to launch your cluster using the cluster launcher.
-The provided [example-full.yaml](https://github.com/ray-project/ray/tree/master/python/ray/autoscaler/aws/example-full.yaml) cluster config file will create a small cluster with an m5.large head node (on-demand) configured to autoscale up to two m5.large workers ([spot-instances](https://aws.amazon.com/ec2/spot/)).
+The provided [cluster config file](https://github.com/ray-project/ray/tree/master/python/ray/autoscaler/aws/example-full.yaml) will create a small cluster with an m5.large head node (on-demand) configured to autoscale to up to two m5.large [spot-instance](https://aws.amazon.com/ec2/spot/) workers.

 Test that it works by running the following commands from your local machine: